Luke 9:29a (ANIV)

 I decided to set this whole story before, during & just after dawn.
 The light that comes from Jesus, Moses & Elijah in the transfiguration is mirrored by the light that occurs as the sun is rising over the earth.
 It’s as if God’s natural light (the sun) is part of the transfiguration & almost pays a natural homage to Jesus, the sun’s creator, before the light of the transfiguration takes over.
 Then, after the cloud has disappeared, we see the 3 disciples worhipping Jesus, once again the scene is bathed in the natural, worshipful glow of the sun’s own light.

-Scene 02 – Jesus prays – Jesus, Simon/Peter, James, John, Snow Vole, Bonelli’s Eagle.
+Scene 02 – Jesus prays – Jesus, Simon/Peter, James (son of Zebedee), John (son of Zebedee), Snow Vole, Bonelli’s Eagle.

 The story clearly tells us that as Jesus prayed his disciples were asleep.